-I also work on the build-up of the outer stellar halos of galaxies, from Milky-Way mass up to BCGs (the brightest galaxies within galaxy clusters), and what we can learn both from the density profiles and the individual features of the outer stellar halos.
+I also work on the build-up of the outer stellar halos of galaxies, from Milky-Way mass up to BCGs (the brightest galaxies within galaxy clusters), in a combined approach from full cosmological simulations and idealized models, to decipher the information about a galaxies' formation history hidden in the observed density, kinematic, and metallicity profiles.

-The third big topic I am interested in is the build-up of galaxy groups and the evolution of galaxies therein.
-The group environment is one of the most active environments, and most galaxies in the Universe actually live within galaxy groups.
+The third big topic I am interested in is the build-up of galaxy groups and galaxy clusters, and the evolution of galaxies therein.

-Thus, galaxy groups are the perfect laboratory to understand the interactions of the different physical processes that lead to morphological transitions of galaxies.
+Thus, galaxy groups and cluster are the perfect laboratories to understand the interactions of the different physical processes that lead to morphological transitions of galaxies

 To answer the scientific questions that I want to address, I use both numerical simulations as well as theoretical models.

 Large parts of my research involve the Magneticum Pathfinder simulations, a suite of several cosmological boxes of different sizes and resolutions.
 This simulation suit includes the currently largest existing baryonic cosmological box with more than 2000Mpc box-length.

 To learn more about the different research subjects I am working on, choose a link on the left.